Zach Gowen

 Zachary Mark Gowen (born March 30, 1983) is an American professional wrestler and promoter.
-Gowen competed for World Wrestling Entertainment and Total Nonstop Action Wrestling.
+He is primarily known for his time with World Wrestling Entertainment from 2003 and with other promotions such as Total Nonstop Action Wrestling (TNA), Ring of Honor (ROH) and Xtreme Intense Championship Wrestling (XICW).

 Gowen's left leg was amputated when he was eight years old.
-He is the only one-legged competitor ever to compete in WWE.
+He was the second amputee to compete in WWE after Kerry Von Erich.

 Early life

 Gowen was diagnosed with cancer as a child, and lost his left leg due to amputation at the age of eight.
 He was a fan of professional wrestling from a young age, and cites Shawn Michaels and Rey Mysterio as two of his favorite wrestlers.

-Zach is an alumnus at Churchill High School in Livonia, Michigan, Class of 2001.
+Gowen is an alumnus at Churchill High School in Livonia, Michigan, Class of 2001.

 Professional wrestling career

 Early career

 After being trained by Truth Martini, Gowen made his professional wrestling debut on March 16, 2002, in a loss to Martini.
 While training Gowen made the decision to wrestle without his prosthetic leg as he found it difficult to wrestle with the "dead weight".